xiguo1030/xiguo1030.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 My name is Xiaorang Guo.
-I’m a first-year PhD student in Department of Informatics at the Technical University of Munich (TUM).
+I’m a PhD student in Department of Informatics at the Technical University of Munich (TUM).
 My advisor is Prof. Dr. Martin Schulz.
 I have received my bachelor's and master's degrees in electrical engineering, from Harbin Institute of Technology and Technische Universität Dresden, respectively.

 I am interested in digital circuit design and quantum computing.
 Currently, I’m focusing on designing a quantum control processor based on the FPGA board.
 My ultimate goal is to provide a scalable instruction set and architectural design of the quantum control processor for various physical platforms such as superconducting qubits, neutral atoms, and ion traps.